abemscac/pies-doc/docs/vue3/reactive.md

 ```

 In this example, the returned value of `reactive()` has exactly the same data structure as what we gave it, but that's not always the case.
-The reason is there's an unwrap mechanism inside `reactive()`, but it rarely gets "triggered".
+The reason is there's an unwrap process inside `reactive()`, but it rarely gets "triggered".
 We'll explain more in detail [below](#what-is-unwrapnestedreft).

 To mutate a reactive value, we can simply do it in the classic JavaScript way: